VAE with Hyperspherical Coordinates: Improving Anomaly Detection from Hypervolume-Compressed Latent Space: Introduction

 Note that the previous statement \textit{does not} depend on the dimension $n$ (see also \cite{ChrisAkers2022TheComplexity}, Appendix B, for a compact introduction to the general Riemannian case).
 The effects of HD can be seen when selecting a particular function: e.g., for the previously alluded concentration of the norm of the Gaussian around $\sqrt{n}$, this follows from the general result applied to $f(z)=\parallel z\parallel$, since $\mathbb{E}\parallel z\parallel\sim\sqrt{n}$ and $K=1$.

-This can affect the standard VAE both as a generative model \cite{Ascarate2025ImprovingCoordinates} as well as a tool for AD \cite{Tam2025OnModels}, since it assumes a standard Gaussian distribution as prior. \textit{Crucially, the concentration effects will affect the anomaly score itself}, since it is a function from the Gaussian-like latent encodings to the reals, and thus produce short tails in its distribution, which makes the disentangling between the normal and abnormal classes more difficult (see Supp. for examples from our experiments).
+This can affect the standard VAE both as a generative model \cite{Ascarate2025ImprovingCoordinates} as well as a tool for AD \cite{Tam2025OnModels}, since it assumes a standard Gaussian distribution as prior. \textit{Crucially, the concentration effects will affect the anomaly score itself}, since it is a function from the Gaussian-like latent encodings to the reals, and thus produce short tails in its distribution, which makes the disentangling between the normal and abnormal classes more difficult (see Fig.~\ref{fig:30b} in the Appendix for examples from our experiments).

 Our main hypothesis is that a model with a HD latent distribution/representation resembling a HD Gaussian will be very negatively affected by the concentration of measure phenomena for tasks like AD.